sanand0/tools-in-data-science-public/project-2.md

 The endpoint must accept a POST request, e.g. `POST https://your-app.vercel.app/api/` with the question as well as optional file attachments as multipart/form-data.

-For example, here's how are can make a request:
+For example, here's how anyone can make a request:

 ```bash
 curl -X POST "https://your-app.vercel.app/api/" \